 Students enrolled in the DBA Program, unable to maintain continuous enrollment, may apply for a temporary Leave of Absence (LOA).
 University LOA policy allows students the flexibility to take a temporary break from their program.
 Upon return from a LOA, policy does not require a student to apply for re-admission to the University.
 This policy does not require the University to dismiss a student from the program because of not maintaining continuous enrollment.
 The University will not grant a student an LOA in the middle of a term; therefore, for purposes of Title IV, the University considers a student granted a temporary LOA withdrawn during this time.
 The University expects a student to complete all courses, if currently enrolled in a term, and apply for a LOA to begin at the start of the next term in the academic program.
-Should circumstances prevent regular on-time course completion within the enrollment period, students will have the option to request an Incomplete or withdraw from the course.
-Note: If the student wishes to withdraw, the University may require a Return of Title IV calculation.
+Should circumstances prevent regular on-time course completion within the enrollment period, students will have the option to request an Incomplete or withdraw, the University may require a Return of Title IV calculation.